rownd/ios/README.md

 # Rownd SDK for iOS

-The Rownd SDK for iOS provides authentication, account and user profile management, deep linking, encryption and more for native iPhone, iPad, and even macOS applications.
+The Rownd SDK for iOS provides authentication, account and user profile management, deep linking, and more for native iPhone, iPad, and even macOS applications.

 Using the Rownd platform, you can easily bring the same authentication that's on your website to your mobile apps.
 Or if you only authenticate users on your mobile apps, you can streamline the authentication process using Rownd's passwordless sign-in links, enabling you to seamlessly authenticate users from an app link sent to their email or phone number.

 Once a user is authenticated, you can retrieve and update their profile information on the fly using native APIs.
 Leverage Rownd's pre-built mobile app components to give users profile management tools.
-Additionally, you can manage encryption of data on-device before sending it back to Rownd or your own backend.

 ## Installation